What is the purpose of the PACA?

 Having first preserved your PACA trust rights, you should notify the bankruptcy court that you are a priority creditor under the PACA trust provisions (7 U.S.C.499e(c)).
 Priority creditor status should be indicated on the "Proof of Claim" submitted to the clerk of the bankruptcy court.
 Under bankruptcy law provisions, trust creditors will have priority to be paid first from the PACA trust assets.
 Trust assets include any produce inventory, products derived from that produce, as well as cash or accounts receivable generated from the resale of produce.

-My attorney says that he has never heard of the PACA trust.
-Do you have anything that can help to educate him?
+My attorney says that They have never heard of the PACA trust.
+Do you have anything that can help to educate them?

 The PACA is an industry-specific law and if your attorney does not have experience working with the produce industry, some helpful references follow.